CaramelFur/Picsur/README.md

 You can view a live demo here: <https://picsur.rubikscraft.nl/>

-The images are deleted every five minutes, and the max filesize is 16MB.
+The images are deleted every five minutes, and the maximum filesize is 16MB.
 But it should give you an indication of how it works.

 ## Bugs

 If you encounter any bugs or oddities, please open an issue [here](https://github.com/rubikscraft/Picsur/issues).
 Cause without feedback I'll never know they exists.

+## Star

+If you like this project, don't forget to give it a star.
+It tells me that I'm not wasting my time on something that people don't like.

 ## Running